Deadly tickborne virus that’s spreading in Europe ‘likely to reach UK’

 Speaking after being called to give evidence to parliament’s science, innovation and technology committee about the threat of emerging diseases, Professor James Wood told the Daily Mirror: “There’s a high level of uncertainty whether it’s going to be five years, or 15, or 25 by the time it reaches the UK.

 “That’s the case for these sorts of things, like CCHF, which have not been particularly well studied.
-Certainly when you compare them to diseases like Lyme disease or, or other tick infections, that we know about, there’s a lot of uncertainty around it.
+Certainly when you compare them to diseases like Lyme disease or other tick infections that we know about, there’s a lot of uncertainty around it.

 “It’s very difficult to add any kind of precision to that and it would be a mistake to, frankly.
 So none of us are trying to say, you know that ‘we’re all going to die’ or ‘we’re all doomed’.